 Road trip throughout Colombia or just certain regions?

-Colombia is not a country to cross entirely by car in 3 weeks.
+Colombia is not a country to cross completely by car in 3 weeks.
 If you want to do all of Colombia by car, you will need a few months.
-The distances are enormous, bad roads, traffic jams, road works and hairpin turns take you a long time everywhere, you have to pay attention to everything on the road (people crossing, potholes in the road, etc.) and all this makes driving in Colombia enormous tiring.
+The distances are enormous, bad roads, traffic jams, road works and hairpin bends take a long time, you have to pay attention to everything on the road (people crossing, potholes in the road, etc.) and all this makes driving in Colombia very tiring.

 In addition, you will pass through unsafe areas if you want to travel all of Colombia by car.
 Between Medellín and Montería for example.
 And the road between Cali and the border with Ecuador is not so safe either.